hack-the-hub/hackthehub22-resources/README.md

 # hackthehub22-resources

 # The Challenge
+Best Application Use of Data & AI

+# Judging Criteria
+- Design & Implementation: Does it work?
+Is it implementable?
+Did the team think about the user interface (UI) and user experience (UX)?

+Innovation: How innovative / creative / unique is the idea?
+Was there a novel approach applied to solve the problem?

+Technical Complexity: Is the project technically impressive?
+Complex?

+Social Impact: How impactful is the idea?
+Can it impact the lives of many people in a significant way?

+Commercial Viability: Is there business potential?

 # Data Science Resources
 https://github.com/academic/awesome-datascience - includes data science algorithms to use, tutorials, free courses, tools, machine learning libraries, visualisation tools, youtube channels